Charles Stuart (abolitionist)

-Captain Charles Stuart (1783 – 26 May 1865) was an Anglo-Canadian abolitionist in the early-to-mid-19th century.
-After leaving the army, he was a writer, primarily on slavery.
+Captain Charles Stuart (1783 – 26 May 1865) was a Bermudian-born military officer and abolitionist.
+After leaving the military, he was a writer, primarily on slavery.

 Biography

 Charles Stuart was born in 1783 in Bermuda, as shown by Canadian census records (countering assertions that he was born in Jamaica).
 His father was presumably a British army officer posted to the Bermuda Garrison, possibly Lieutenant Hugh Stewart of the detachment of invalid regular soldiers belonging to the Royal Garrison Battalion, which was disbanded in 1784, following the Treaty of Paris, probably resulting in Stuart's emigration from the colony; the surviving parish registries for the period, compiled by AC Hollis-Hallett as Early Bermuda Records, 1619-1826, list no birth of a Stuart, Stewart, or Steward in or about 1783 other than an unnamed child of Lieutenant Steward, baptised in St. George's on 8 December 1781.

 Stuart was educated in Belfast and then pursued a military career as his first vocation.